941 Tax Deposits Penalties: Late Payroll Tax Penalty

 You don’t actually file your payroll tax return when you make the deposit from your bank account.
 Instead, you make deposits during the quarter on a monthly or semi-weekly basis.
 Then, you must file the 941 form by the last day of the month following the end of the quarter.

 To illustrate, imagine that you’re a monthly depositor.
-You make your deposits for income tax, Social Security, and Medicare you withheld from your employee’s wages during January in February.
+You make your deposits for income tax, Social Security, and Medicare withheld from your employee’s wages during January in February.
 You then deposit February withholding in March and March withholding in April.
 Finally, on the last day of April, you must file your 941 tax form.

 941 Taxes Versus Payroll Deposits

 The 941 is the tax form that details how much you have paid your employees and how much you have withheld from their paychecks.
 This is also the form that businesses use to calculate if they need to pay federal unemployment tax.
-You won’t incur a failure to deposit penalty if you file this form late, but you may face other penalties if your business fails to file this on time
+You won’t incur a failure-to-deposit penalty if you file this form late, but you may face other penalties if your business fails to file this on time.

 In particular, if you have unpaid tax due to late payments, you can incur a failure-to-file penalty that is 5% of the unpaid tax.
 Make sure that you note your monthly deposits correctly on this form.
-If you note the wrong dates, you may end up incurring a failure to deposit penalty even if you actually made the deposits on time and didn’t have any late payments.
+If you note the wrong dates, you may end up incurring a failure-to-deposit penalty even if you actually made the deposits on time and didn’t have any late payments.

-Penalty Relief for Failure to Deposit Penalty
+Penalty Relief for Failure-to-Deposit Penalty

-If you’ve incurred a failure to deposit or FTD penalty, you should apply for penalty relief.
+If you’ve incurred a failure-to-deposit or FTD penalty, you should apply for penalty relief.
 A tax professional can help you reach out to the IRS and ask them to remove your 941 late payment penalty.
 Usually, you can get first-time penalty abatement if you have never had a penalty like this in the recent past.

 Alternatively, you may be able to get penalty abatement for reasonable cause.
 Reasonable cause can include a variety of reasons such as fires, natural disasters, inability to get your supporting documents, or a death in your family.
-You may also be able to get FTD penalties or other IRS charges removed if you relief on written advice from the IRS that lead to the late filing or deposit.
+You may also be able to get FTD penalties or other IRS charges removed if you relied on written advice from the IRS that led to the late filing or deposit.
 However, you cannot claim reasonable cause due to a misinterpretation of the law.

 Ignorance is not a justifiable excuse in this situation.
 As a business owner, you’re supposed to know your tax obligations.